Here's how you can photograph a 'ring of fire' solar eclipse

 If you’re in North America this eclipse is going to be very low on the eastern horizon just minutes after sunrise.
 For example, from the northern shore of Lake Superior in Canada, the ‘ring of fire’ eclipse will be visible virtually on the eastern horizon at sunrise.
 Those in the northeastern US will see a deep partial eclipse visible just after sunrise.

-an obstruction-free horizon.
+This is going to require a lot of planning because you need an obstruction-free horizon.
 Those after a ‘ring of fire’ eclipse will need to plan very carefully to avoid missing the spectacle altogether, though a sunrise-proximity ‘ring of fire’ eclipse is a big (if uncertain) prize.
 Safer options, in terms of seeing the ‘ring of fire’ at all, include flying into Polar Bear Provincial Park on Hudson Bay where the ‘ring of fire’ will be visible a few degrees above the eastern horizon.
 Another option is to take an organised tour to Nunavik in Quebec, Canada or to Qaanaaq in Greenland, where the eclipse will be much higher in the sky.
 Regardless of where you try to see the ‘ring of fire’, the process of actually shooting it remains exactly the same as for a partial solar eclipse – you need to use solar filters.

 Author tip: